 All Formal ATCs shall be submitted electronically by uploading to the 01 ATC folder in ProjectWise.
 Each Formal ATC Submittal Form and supporting information shall be combined in one PDF file per ATC that will be uploaded to ProjectWise.
 When uploading to ProjectWise, the Proposer shall enter appropriate attributes for each document in the ProjectWise Client upload wizard.
+The Proposer shall not modify or populate the following fields within the wizard: Substage, Authorization Year, Implemented in Technical Proposal, Implemented in Project, or Successful Proposer.
 The web version of ProjectWise does not support ATC attribute uploads.
 The document will not upload without entering the required attribute information.